 “Will I ever have to pay more than the home is worth?”

 The short answer here is—”no.” Because reverse mortgages are non-recourse loans, you will never have to pay more than the home’s current market value.
 In the event the loan balance is greater than the home’s appraisal value, the excess amount is covered by federal mortgage insurance—the Mortgage Insurance Premium (MIP) your parents paid over the course of the loan.

 “So, what does this mean for my inheritance?”

 If your parents are considering a reverse mortgage to help alleviate retirement expenses, it’s only natural to wonder what exactly this means for your inheritance as an heir.
 Since your parents would be borrowing against the value of the house, thus accruing loan interest and mortgage insurance payments, the reality is that the loan amount will only increase over time.
 As such, while you won’t receive every cent of equity as an heir, you will (in all likeliness) still receive an inheritance.
 And while a reverse mortgage could ultimately result in a reduced inheritance for you, it’s important to remember its main purpose: to allow your parents to enjoy a more comfortable retirement and stay in their home longer.

 While a reverse mortgage can be a financial life-saver for seniors struggling to make ends meet come retirement, there are also a number of factors to consider when making this important financial decision.

 At Longbridge Financial, we remain committed to providing you and your parents with the resources and education needed to make a smart and informed financial choice.
-We guarantee that we’ll treat your parents with respect and do the right thing—even if that means telling them a reverse mortgage is not a good option for them.
-Not all lenders make that promise.
-In fact, we even put that promise in writing with our unique customer service guarantee.
+We will help your parents determine what reverse mortgage solution is right for them.
+Not all lenders make this commitment.

 * Borrower must continue to pay property taxes, homeowners insurance, and for property maintenance required.